Bonneville, Dyno, & Track Proven THE MOST POWERFUL SYSTEM!

 We did learn how to make things run well, not that anyone appreciated it.
 It was fun to watch people try to beat you when they couldn't.
 Knowledge.
 Hard work.

-For the last 18 years we've been working on and manufacturing closed loop fuel injections systems for Harley Davidsons and have set numerous Bonneville, El Mirage and Maxton speed records and won drag racing championships with them.
+Since 1989 we've been working on and manufacturing closed loop fuel injections systems for Harley Davidsons and have set numerous Bonneville, El Mirage and Maxton speed records and won drag racing championships with them.
 We spent over 3000 man hours writing and perfecting Autocal.V6 prediction and analysis software for our RSR Fuel Injection systems.
 Why did we spend 3000 man hours?
 Well, we didn't plan on it, and it's a good way to flirt with insanity, but we saw no other option as digital efi requires hundreds of decisions, all of which are intertwined.
 No more brass jets.
 Exponential combinations.
 Changing points, one at a time is sheer insanity.
 Progress comes with increased complexity.

 These days all Harleys are closed loop fuel injected with a single throat throtttle body and are speed density Delphi systems, all very complex.
 It's the same formula we decided on 18 years ago.
 The only thing we suggest is that you use O2 signals to monitor and tune the system as the sensors are millisecond accurate and must be monitored at the exhaust port where temperatures are high and as far away from the outside oxygen rich air as possible.
 We suggest you use software, not hardware, to adjust your system using our RSR Air Fuel Ratio Gauges and keep your bike off of the dyno until the lights in these displays tell you your mixture is correct.
 Engines operate in a very narrow realm of air fuel ratios.
 If you want to go to the dyno after this...fine.